Ancestor regression in structural vector autoregressive models: Inferring effects in networks

 First, we apply a multiplicity correction over the $d\left(d-1\right)$ tests to control the type I family-wise error rate.
 We use the Bonferroni-Holm multiplicity correction.
 Then, we construct further ancestral relationships recursively: E.g., if $x_{t,1}$ has an instantaneous effect on $x_{t,2}$, and $x_{t,2}$ has an instantaneous effect on $x_{t,3}$, there must be an instantaneous effect from $x_{t,1}$ to $x_{t,3}$.
 If all detected effects are correct, all such recursively constructed effects must be correct as well.
 Hence, the type I family-wise error rate remains the same while the power can increase and typically does for larger networks.

 If we make type I errors, this could create contradictions leading to cycles.
 Then, we gradually decrease the significance level for edges within these cycles until no more cycles remain.
 The largest significance level for which no loops occur is also an asymptotically valid p-value for the null hypothesis that the data come from model \eqref{eq:var} with assumptions \ref{ass:iid} - \ref{ass:fcond} as we have asymptotic error control under this model class.
 An example where $\alpha = 0.05$ leads to cycles is demonstrated in Figure \ref{fig:inst}.
 We keep the edge from $x_{t,2}$ to $x_{t,4}$ using the initial significance level as it is not part of any cycles.
+The procedure is summarized in Algorithm \ref{alg:inst}.